• Skip to primary navigation

 Seasonal white fish

-The lunch began with a few snacks, the first of which was a slice of white fish from the high Andean forests garnished with páramo leaves and copoazú.
+The lunch began with a few snacks.
+The first was a slice of white fish from the high Andean forests garnished with páramo leaves and copoazú.

 Achira bread